SoWe Envision A Better Neighborhood

-The SoWe Board of Directors meets on the 4th Monday of each month at 5:30 pm.
-Meetings are currently held via zoom, check out events calendar for meeting Zoom link.
+The SoWe Board of Directors meets on the 4th Monday of every other month at 5:30 pm.
+Check our Events Calendar for details.
 Meetings are open to the public and neighbors are encouraged to attend.

 SoWe Remember: A Brief History

 After two years of operation, this initial LHOP housing rehab program was recognized by officials from the Wells Fargo Bank, who encouraged LHOP to apply for planning funds from the Wells Fargo Regional Foundation (WFRF).
 That planning application was submitted in August 2014 and was funded for $100,000 by the WFRF in April 2015.
 The planning process was started in June of 2015 under the leadership of LHOP with a new group of neighborhood residents and stakeholders called the SouthWest Neighborhood Leadership Board (SWNLB).